Gigy Money: Social controversies

 Gigy Money was one of the contestants of a reality show Wife material season 2 organized by a Kenyan Comedian Eric Omondi, but she was forced out when she had a fight with a fellow contestant from Tanzania called Sumaiyah in a club during the show, she later on accused Omondi of forcing the contestants to fight to get the content.

 Relationships

 Gigy Money alleged to have had a romantic relationship with Tanzanian singer Ali Kiba, who denied the allegations from the vixen.
-She once made a public statement on her desire to have childen with singer Diamond Platnumz and a Tanzanian television host, Idris Sultan.
+She once made a public statement on her desire to have children with singer Diamond Platnumz and a Tanzanian television host, Idris Sultan.

 In 2020, Gigy Money had a violent fight with her then Nigerian boyfriend called nicknamed Hunchy Huncho who were separated after the incident.
 Gigy Money claimed to have a big number of abortions, still she managed to have a daughter she had with her ex boyfriend.